SamamaKarim092/Student-Management-System/README.md

 ## 🔗 Live Preview / Demo

 This is a desktop application, so no web demo is available.
-However, the source code and instructions to run it locally are provided below.
+However, the source code is available to download